ryusaplad/DynamicTerminalJava/README.md

 ## How to get it?

-You can get the TerminalClient and TerminalServer from the releases page.
+You can get the TerminalClient and TerminalServer from cloning the repository.

 ## How to build it?